duck4i/sloppy-chat/README.md

 Server and client can be used trough the provided docker image or consumed in another Bun application.

+The JS file for client is transpiled and provided as well for creating client UI directly in HTML.

 # Docker

 There is published Docker image for the server in case you need it.
 This project provides a docker-compose setup too.